nomisreual/books/README.md

 The example above sets the production database key to use a SQLite database.
 You can use any other relational database that is supported by SQLAlchemy.

-**IMPORTANT**: the database does not run on SQLite databases.
+**IMPORTANT**: the database does not run on an SQLite databases.
 If you want to test the application locally, I recommend using a docker compose set-up or set the *PRODUCTION_DATABASE* environmental variable to point to a PostgreSQL database you have access to.

 After that, create the database tables with this command: